Former Stockton Mayor Silva Avoids Jail Time | STOCKTON, CALIF. (PRWEB) NOVEMBER 21, 2019

 In case # STK-CR-FE-2017-2704, five months after pleading no contest to a conflict of interest charge, in San Joaquin County Superior Court former Stockton mayor Anthony Silva was formally sentenced to 90 days in jail, three years’ probation, and a payment of more than $19,000 in restitution.
 The judge, Charlotte Orcutt, agreed to allow Silva to exchange jail time for 45 days served in the San Joaquin County Sheriff Office’s alternative work program.
 Reference: https://www.recordnet.com/news/20191021/former-mayor-anthony-silva-sentenced-charges-dismissed-against-sharon-simas

 This sentencing brings an end to a three-year financial malfeasance white-collar defense case against the former mayor, Anthony Silva.
-In May, Mr. Silva accepted a plea deal wherein several charges against him were dropped, including grand theft, embezzlement, and money laundering in connection with the Kids Club of Stockton.
+Former Stockton mayor Silva avoids jail time because in May, Mr. Silva accepted a plea deal wherein several charges against him were dropped, including grand theft, embezzlement, and money laundering in connection with the Kids Club of Stockton.
 At that time Silva pled no contest to one conflict of interest charge.
 This charge relates to the former mayor’s directing of $5,000 of public money from a mayoral discretionary fund to the Kids Club of Stockton prior to leaving office in 2013.